-First Poloidal Field Coild Lift
+First Poloidal Field Coil Lift

 First Vacuum Vessel Lift

-After several days of works preparation, tools set up, metrology with monitoring and tuning of the VV6 center of gravity, the lifting of the 440-tonnes vacuum vessel sector #6 and its positioning in the sector sub-assembly tool was done.
-Before the end of 2021, the 1,200-tonnes pre-assembly will be lowered into the pit, marking the first step in creating the tokamak's toroidal chamber.
+After several days of works preparation, tools set up, metrology with monitoring and tuning of the VV6 center of gravity, the lifting of the 440-tonnes Vacuum Vessel sector #6 and its positioning in the sector sub-assembly tool was done.
+Before the end of 2021, the 1,200-tonnes pre-assembly will be lowered into the pit, marking the first step in creating the Tokamak's toroidal chamber.

 First thermal shield installed